 Either they think it's too time-consuming or they don't really look at it as a valid business model because you're promoting someone else's products rather than your own.

-But I know plenty of people making a full-time, hefty income promoting other people's products.
+But the truth is that affiliate marketing for mom bloggers is a fantastic income stream!
+I know plenty of mamas making a full-time, hefty income promoting other people's products.
 Believe-you-me, it's as real a business model as any…with real pay.

 Here's how I use affiliate marketing as an additional income stream:

 When I really like a product or service that I am already using, I look into joining the affiliate program for that product or service and sharing it with others.
 It's typically a very natural flow for me to promote it because I can speak about the benefits from a first-hand perspective.